aaronalbinson/fresh/src/pages/results.md

       # Fresh 2020

       ## Winners
-    rparagraph: 'Without further ado, here are the winners of Fresh 2020.'
+    rparagraph: >-
+      Sincere thanks to everyone who has entered the Fresh Awards 2020.
+As you are aware, our panel of industry experts virtually joined forces to judge who has been setting the bar for great design this year and despite the current circumstances, the quality of work has been second to none.
+So without further ado, here are the results...
     type: text
+  - lightordark: dark
-  - paragraph: |-
+    paragraph: |-
       ![](/img/screen-shot-2020-05-03-at-20.32.16.png)

       # Packaging